 Although it’s still possible to operate on a bad weather day, there are precautions you should take.

 When it rains, water can enter crucial parts of your crane, such as the clutch and brakes.
 If enough water enters, they may stop functioning normally or even completely break.
-The best precaution you can take is moving your crane to a sheltered area until it stops raining.
+The best precaution you can take is to move your crane to a sheltered area until it stops raining.

 High wind velocity can cause your crane’s load to swing, which can put enough pressure on the crane for it to drop the load.
 It can also affect your crane’s forward and backward stability.